 This issue was brought up in the Regulatory Reform Council where both representatives for European companies as well as domestic companies argued for a revision of the Household Labelling Law.
-The CAA is said to be working on a revision, but has so far not presented anything concrete.
-This issue was not touched upon in the GoJ progress report of April 2013.
+The CAA has produced a draft which was published calling for comments, and it is our understanding that the new law will be passed in 2017.

-The Household Product Quality Law and accompanying voluntary labelling guidelines, "hyojikitei", prescribe in extreme detail how household products should be labelled when sold in Japan.
+The Household Product Quality Labelling Law and accompanying voluntary labelling guidelines, "hyojikitei", prescribe in extreme detail how household products should be labelled when sold in Japan.